Published: June 1, 2021 | Last Updated: May 19, 2026

 Continuity editing is the opposite of when the filmmaker tries to draw attention to the medium.

-Fx when a director chooses to break the fourth wall and make an actor address the audience directly or when he/she chooses to use a fancy transition between two scenes that draws our attention.
+Fx when a director chooses to break the fourth wall and make an actor address the audience directly, or when he/she decides to use a fancy transition between two scenes that draws our attention.

 In the opening monologue scene from Ferris Bueller’s Day Off (1986), you can see some great examples of both.